footballhead/pre-ablo/README.md

 This implements a subset of DirectDraw (the parts used by Diablo) to use a DirectX 9 backend.
 This works better on modern Windows than the default DirectDraw implementation.
 It also allows for window mode and other graphics related customizations.

-### dplaywrapper

-We have a custom dplay.dll: https://gitlab.com/moralbacteria/dplaywrapper

-This is a DLL without any functionality.
-It replaces the need for the official DPLAY.DLL.
-It's also intended that this will house custom patches in the future.

 ### CI/CD Pipeline

 The CI/CD Pipeline is hosted by GitLab on this repo: https://gitlab.com/moralbacteria/diablo-prdemo-patches/-/pipelines